hectorguedea/reactjs-comments-replies/README.md

 - Remove Reply
 - Edit Reply

+## Updates

+- Initial Data from the simulated database (you can now fetch database and populated the comments)
+- Props functions
+- Style as props

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first